abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationchromium.md

 ## Execute the new application `chromium`

-* Open your web browser, and to go your own abcdesktop url, and do a login to create a desktop
+* Open your web browser, navigate to your abcdesktop URL, and log in to create a desktop

 ![login to create a desktop](img/simplestapplication-login-chromium.png)

-* Look for the new application `chromium ` pushed
+* Search for the newly registered `chromium` application

 ![Look for the new application chromium](img/simplestapplication-lookfor-chromium.png)